All Products

 • Business Object

-A business object serves as the foundation for measurement, representing a specific business property.
+A business object is the foundation for measurement, representing a specific business property.
 These properties collectively constitute a business object, also known as an entity object.
-Defining business objects is crucial when segmenting subject areas and constructing a bus matrix, and should be done in correlation with the analysis of business activities.
+When you segment subject areas and construct a bus matrix, define business objects based on your analysis of business activities.
 In this tutorial, products and customers are examples of business objects.

 • Business Activity